Engineering-Research-and-Development/circular-twain_industrial_data_platform/README.md

 The Industrial Data Platform architecture covers the following functionalities:
 - the **Data Ingestion and Brokering**: the Industrial Data Platform is able to receive data from existing entities, such as physical products, processes, humans and/or their digital twin representation, enabling a bi-directional communication with them.
 The platform is also able to integrate in a flexible way with other systems such as NOVAAS or FAAAST.
 In the end, the brokering components are in charge to provide both the state of digital twins and the results coming from the processing layer.
-- the **Data Processing**: *transformation and mapping* techniques are applied to data, allowing users to work on data from etherogeneous data sources while adhering to data models.
+- the **Data Processing**: *transformation and mapping* techniques are applied to data, allowing users to work on data from heterogeneous data sources while adhering to data models.
 This layer also enables cognition to digital twins, enabling batch and real-time processing on their data.
 - The **Data Persistence**: whenever necessary, the Industrial Data Platform is designed to persist historical data, in particular when time-series data are involved in fast-changing entities.
 - The **Data Models and Vocabularies**: finally, the Industrial Data Platform operators are provided with a comprehensive range of standardized data models and metadata vocabularies thanks to both *Asset Administration Shell* and *FIWARE Smart Data Models* initiative.
 This crucial provision enables the facilitation of seamless communication within an Industrial Data Space environment.